wcarc-on/wcarc-site/minutes/minutes202301.md

 - The RAC affiliation and liability insurance applications were completed.
 The full fee was paid to RAC by the Treasurer.

 ### Treasurer's Report
 - Ray provided the following report.
-As of December 31, we had $2491.57 in our banking account, $2107.60 in our term deposit, and $15.00 in our share account.
+As of December 31, we had $2,491.57 in our banking account, $2,107.60 in our term deposit, and $15.00 in our share account.
 Note that we recently received payment for a few 2023 memberships and we recently issued a cheque for $301.58 to RAC for insurance.
 These will be reflected in our bank statement for January.
 - Ray urges everyone to pay dues for 2023.
 Annual club dues are $30 for RAC members and $41 for those who are not members of RAC.
 You can either send a cheque to him or send an Interac money transfer to his email address.

 ### Vice President's Report
 - Meeting presentations in planning:
-   - February 2023: Bert (VE2ZAZ) will describe his modernized HyGain TailTwister rotator controller,
+  - February 2023: Bert (VE2ZAZ) will describe his modernized HyGain TailTwister rotator controller.
   - March 2023: Ray (VE3FN) will present his 10 GHz station.
-   - April 2023: To be determined,
+  - April 2023: To be determined.
   - May 2023: No presentation is scheduled; the time will be spent preparing for the June VHF Contest.

 ### Director's Report
 - Nothing to report.

 ### President's Report
 - Nothing to report.
-Charles wishes the Club member a good year of ham radio activities.
+Charles wishes the Club members a good year of ham radio activities.

 ### Officers Election
 Since the outgoing Treasurer, Ray (VE3FN), was absent from the Annual General Assembly meeting, and had not indicated whether he would accept to carry on with the Treasurer duties, the election for that position was postponed to this month's meeting.
 Ray informed us that he had agreed to carry on with the Treasurer duties.